INDIAN ECONOMIC OVERVIEW

 In the context of NAM India, compliance plays a very significant role.
 On the one hand, it acts as an interface between the Company and various regulators; on the other, it serves as the Companys compliance and legal conscience.

 The Board of Directors of the Company as well as that of the Trustee company also have a strong sense and flair towards compliance and governance standards.
-The Board periodically reviews and approves the various policies and processes of compliance, which forms an integral part of the organisational DNA.
+The Board periodically reviews and approves the various policies and processes of compliance, which form an integral part of the organisational DNA.
 Matters of compliance and governance are given undivided and focused attention at the meetings of the Board.
-In addition to this, the Company continues to improve its underlying policies, documentation, and internal processes through a seasoned and experienced in-house Compliance Team that has an independent line of reporting to the Board.
+In addition to this, the Company continues to improve its underlying policies, documentation, and internal processes through a seasoned and experienced in-house Compliance Team leveraging the expertise & guidance of the Board of Directors.

 Competition risk

 The financial sector industry is becoming increasingly competitive, and the Companys growth will depend on its ability to keep up with competition effectively.
-The Companys ma in competitors a re Domestic Mutua l Fun ds, Portfolio Management Services, Alternate Investment Funds, investment products offered by insurance companies, savings schemes operated by Government as well as bank Fixed Deposits.
-Further liberalisation of the Indian financial sector could lead to a greater presence or entry of new foreign asset managers offering a wider range of products and services.
-This could significantly toughen the competitive environment.
-With its strong brand image, wide distribution network, diversified product offering, and quality management, the Company has a strong competitive advantage.
+The Companys main competitors are Domestic Mutual Funds, Portfolio Management Services, Alternate Investment Funds, investment products offered by insurance companies, investment products offered by fintech players, savings schemes operated by Government as well as bank Fixed Deposits.
+With its strong brand image, wide distribution network, diversified product offering, strong risk management capabilities, and quality management, the Company has a strong competitive advantage.

 Market risk